 Beyond Sunshine and Rainbows - The Battle for LGBTQ+ Equality

 Over the last two years, US state legislators introduced more than 450 bills targeting the LGBTQ+ community, including bans on gender-affirming care and pronoun usage in schools.
 The timing matters.
-This is happening alongside, not before, the global spread of awareness and visibility of LGBTQ+ identities.
+This is happening alongside, not before, a global rise in LGBTQ+ visibility.
 That is not a coincidence.
 It is a response to progress.

 Understanding why means looking at the political logic, not just the moral one.
 Not all opposition comes from the same motivation.
-Some of it is genuinely rooted in religious or cultural conviction.
-Others are more calculated, using LGBTQ+ rights as a wedge issue because it works politically.
+Some is genuinely rooted in religious or cultural conviction, with views that go back generations.
+Some is more politically driven, using LGBTQ+ rights as a wedge issue because polling shows it works.
 Both shape policy, and the consequences for LGBTQ+ individuals are real: higher rates of violence, harassment, family rejection, and mental health struggles.

-When the Indian Supreme Court began hearing petitions to legalise same-sex marriage, the response was not what many expected.
-What followed was a national debate that showed how deep the resistance still runs, even in a country that had already decriminalised homosexuality.
+When the Indian Supreme Court began hearing petitions to legalise same-sex marriage, what followed was a national debate that showed how deep the resistance still runs, even in a country that had already decriminalised homosexuality.
 Singapore tells a similar story.
-Section 377A was repealed in November 2022, but same-sex marriages remain unrecognised, and the Workplace Fairness Legislation currently being introduced does not include sexual orientation or gender identity as protected characteristics.
-Partial legal change does not mean the work is done.
+Section 377A was repealed in November 2022, but at the same time the Constitution was amended to protect the existing definition of marriage.
+The Workplace Fairness Legislation does not include sexual orientation or gender identity as protected characteristics.
+Singapore is still working out where to draw the line.

-Progress is happening, from the repeal of 377A in Singapore to decriminalisation across more countries and greater cultural representation globally.
-But the 450 bills in the US are a reminder that visibility does not guarantee acceptance.
-It also produces reactions.
-And that tension does not go away on its own.
+Progress is real, from the repeal of 377A to decriminalisation across more countries and greater cultural representation globally.
+But those 450 bills are a reminder that visibility does not guarantee acceptance.
+It also produces reactions, and that tension does not go away on its own.

 Previous